TimLaiTW/React-Tips-Calculator/README.md

 ### Imporvment

-Issue: nice, light and easy-to-use sales tax API is not exist.
+Issue: nice, light and easy-to-use sales tax API not exist.

 Solution: Hard coded a sales-tax-look-up-table for each states in the United States.